 The Web GUI consumes the rc\visard NG's processing resources to compress images to be transmitted and for statistical output that is regularly polled by the browser.
 Leaving several instances of the Web GUI open on the same or different computers can significantly diminish the rc\visard NG's performance.
 The Web GUI is meant for configuration and validation, not to permanently monitor the rc\visard NG.

 11.4 Camera-image issues

 The camera image is too bright

-• If the camera is in manual exposure mode, decrease the exposure time (see Parameters, Section 6.1.1.3), or
+· If the camera is in manual exposure mode, decrease the exposure time, or